James Dewar: Later life

-Dewar died on 27 March 1923, aged 80, and was cremated at Golders Green Crematorium in London.
+Dewar died at the Royal Institution on 27 March 1923, aged eighty, and was cremated at Golders Green Crematorium in London.
 An urn with his ashes still resides there.

 Family

 He married Helen Rose Banks in 1871.
 They had no children.
 Helen was a sister-in-law to both Charles Dickson, Lord Dickson and James Douglas Hamilton Dickson.

 Dewar's nephew, Dr. Thomas William Dewar FRSE, was an amateur artist who painted a portrait of Sir James Dewar.
 He is presumably also the same Thomas William Dewar who was mentioned as the executor in James Dewar's will, ultimately replaced "unopposed" by Dewar's wife.

 Royal Institution Christmas Lectures

 Dewar was invited to deliver several Royal Institution Christmas Lectures: